dobromir-hristov/vuecommunity/docs/guide/learning/courses.md

 ## Vue Js 2 Tutorial
 **Author:** The Net Ninja

-Simple and most comprehensive totorial on the planet for getting started with Vue js
+Simple and beginner friendly tutorial for getting started with Vuejs

 This youtube series covers the entire basics of Vuejs and important topics such as the Vue Instance, Event Listeners, Data binding, Life cycle Hooks and Setting up the vue-router plugin.